646-221-3150

 DRESS CODE, & EXPECTATIONS

 The program at Performing Arts 5678 program is performance-based, designed to help students become more confident, healthy, and strong, and the best performers they can be.
 We are devoted to providing our knowledge and passion to students, whether they are dancing as a fun, leisure activity or want to pursue more intense experiences.
-The Dance, Acting, and Musical Theatre curriculum is heavily influenced by stage and screen music (Broadway, Disney, pop music), focusing on Jazz, Tap, Ballet, and Musical Theatre.
+The Dance, Acting, and Musical Theatre curriculum is heavily influenced by stage and screen music (Broadway, Disney, pop music), incorporating Jazz, Tap, Ballet, Hip Hop, and Musical Theatre.
 Age appropriate movement, costumes, and material is held as a top priority.

 ATTIRE